AdithyaVarma28/Facial-Emotion-Detector/README.md

-# FaceRecognition
+# Facial Emotion Detector

 ## Overview

-The **FaceRecognition** project is a Python application designed to recognize facial emotions from images using machine learning techniques.
+The **Facial Emotion Detector** project is a Python application designed to recognize facial emotions from images using machine learning techniques.
 It uses Singular Value Decomposition (SVD) to train on a dataset of faces.
 The project also includes real-time face recognition using a webcam.

 ## Features